 VAST error codes have disrupted video ad serving and left publishers with important time lost.
-Here are some common VAST errors and their resolution.
+This blog speaks about some common VAST Errors and their resolution.

 VAST error codes continue to disrupt publishers’ experience as they try to leverage video advertising for increasing revenue.

 But video advertising comes with its own set of challenges.
-Despite the technological advancements made in measuring a video ad’s performance, publishers still face error messages in VAST.
+Despite the technological advancements made in measuring a video ad’s performance, publishers still face error messages in the VAST tags.
 These VAST error codes are mostly cryptic in nature and render publishers with important time lost.

 If publishers want their video advertising campaigns to succeed, understanding how to interpret and resolve VAST errors is important.